|Nutrition Facts (per serving)|

 16 cherry tomatoes, more or less, sliced in half

-10 Kalamata olives, pitted and sliced
+10 Kalamata olives, sliced

 1/2 medium red onion, sliced thin

 3/4 cup feta cheese, crumbled

 Steps to Make It